bzapico/web/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Using `--prod` flag will produce a dependency injection error (generated conflict between two libraries: [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) and [ngx-graph](https://github.com/swimlane/ngx-graph)).

 ## Running unit tests